Rsoft-/libspk/README.md

  - Virtually untested
  - Open Source!?
  - Flat packages.
 None of that hierarchy rubbish.
- - Intendet to be read-only
+ - Intended to be read-only

 Why?
 ----